-- Students must uphold the University and/or College/School rules and regulations regarding examination behavior, fabrication of information, plagiarism and other types of academic dishonesty as described above. - Students must refrain from obstructing or disrupting teaching, administration or other University activities, including the work of the University's public service functions. - Students must work with the institution in discouraging negative behavior among peers by informing classmates of appropriate conduct and behavior.

-- Students must conduct themselves with the professionalism expected of clinicians dealing with patients, families, colleagues other healthcare workers and the public. - Students must respect patient confidentiality and adhere to the standards of record keeping.
+- Students must uphold the University and/or College/ School rules and regulations regarding examination behavior, fabrication of information, plagiarism and other types of academic dishonesty as described above. - Students must refrain from obstructing or disrupting teaching, administration or other University activities, including the work of the University's public service functions. - Students must work with the institution in discouraging negative behavior among peers by informing classmates of appropriate conduct and behavior. - Students must conduct themselves with the professionalism expected of clinicians dealing with patients, families, colleagues, other healthcare workers, and the public. - Students must maintain the confidentiality of patient, personal, or education records and information derived from such records, and adhere to the standards of record keeping.

-Title IX/Sexual Misconduct
+Title IX

-Title IX of the Education Amendments Act of 1972 (20 U.S.C. § 1681) is an all-encompassing federal law that prohibits discrimination based on the gender of students and employees in educational institutions that receive federal financial assistance.
-Best known for requiring gender equity in collegiate athletics, Title IX broadly prohibits discrimination on the basis of sex in any education program or activity.
-Sexual violence is viewed under the law as an extreme form of hostile environment/sexual harassment.
+Title IX of the Education Amendments Act of 1972 (20 U.S.C. § 1681) is a federal law that prohibits discrimination, which includes harassment based on the sex in educational institutions that receive federal financial assistance. .
+Sexual violence, including domestic or dating violence and stalking are viewed under the law as a form of sexual harassment.